cwrc/DEPRECATED-CWRC-Writer/README.md

 The CWRC-Writer can be configured for individual documents by including configuration information in the documents themselves:

-1. XML/RDF mode.
-The default mode is XML & RDF with no overlap.
+#### XML/RDF mode
+The default mode is XML & RDF.
 This can be overridden by a `cw:mode` setting in the RDF:

 ```
 <rdf:Description rdf:about="http://localhost:8080/editor/documents/null">